slyncon/MachineLearning_Paper/README.md

 # MachineLearning_Paper
-That's the source code for the algorithm published on the paper I submited for a post-graduation scientific periodical which predicts a corelation between getting into the market and taking pedagogy and business management classes.
+That's the source code for an algorithm that me, @cvmartins1996 and @FelipeVieiraMota submitted for a post-graduation scientific periodical which predicts a correlation between getting into the market and taking pedagogy and business management classes.

 ABSTRACT: